Download our FREE smartphone app today!

 Break and lunchtime

-Students will take their break and lunchtime in their year group ‘bubble’.
-Due to the need to run three different lunchtimes, the canteen will serve a limited menu at lunchtime and will not be open for food sales at break time.
-Students should eat breakfast at home and bring a snack to school if they wish to eat something at break time.
+The canteen will serve a limited menu at lunchtime and will be open only for a few items at break time.
+Students should eat breakfast at home and bring a snack to school.
+The free school meal allowance can only be used at lunchtime.

 Supporting your daughter academically